jcavera/subjective_time/data/README.md

 <Z  the name of the current timezone
 <d  the ordinal date of the month
 <e  on-playa event classification (yeah, this is a weird one too)
+<g  geomagnetic orientation (currently unsupported, but reserved for future use)
 <h  current hour (24 hour format, local time)
 <i  the current hour (12 hour format)
 <m  the current minutes (in local time)